Who Killed Lucy Beale?: Killer confession and Max's revenge

-Bobby's redemption
+Aftermath in later years

 Sixteen months later, Ian receives a letter saying that Bobby (now played by Clay Milner Russell) will be released in a matter of months, but he believes that Bobby will be better off with Jane; however, Kathy encourages Ian to tell Peter that Bobby is coming home and to be a father to Bobby and bring him back to Walford.
-Bobby is later released from prison and greeted by Kathy at home; however, he is suffering from a mental illness which has led him to experience hallucinations of his deceased sister.
+Bobby is later released from prison and greeted by Kathy at home; however, he is suffering from a mental illness which has led him to experience hallucinations of his deceased half sister.
 He is not welcomed by other residents due to what he and his family did to Max that caused his revenge towards the residents, Steven's death, Jane's departure and ruined his relationships with his daughters, causing Abi's death and Lauren's refusal to return to Walford.
 Max soon realises that Bobby is a scared child and remorseful for his actions, so welcomes him to the community.
 Bobby meets with Imran (Reda Elazouar), a friend from the Young Offenders Unit, who gifts Bobby a Quran and a prayer mat because he is converting to Islam.
 Bobby begins working at his father's restaurant, where he befriends Iqra Ahmed (Priya Davdra).
 After realising that Bobby has converted, she invites him to the Eid Mubarak celebrations at her house.

-Cindy's resurrection

 In 2023, the music box murder weapon resurfaced in possession of Anna Knight (Molly Rainford), who alongside her father George Knight (Colin Salmon) and sister Gina Knight (Francesca Henry) was one of the new occupants of the Queen Vic.
 It was later revealed that Cindy Beale (Michelle Collins) was George's ex-wife and mother to the girls, having had her death faked after being placed into witness protection 25 years earlier.
 Cindy had suffered a mental breakdown following Lucy and Steven's deaths and had walked out on her new family before reconnecting with Ian and Peter and moving to France.
 Later, Cindy, Ian and Peter return to Walford, where Cindy confronts Bobby over killing Lucy and is hostile towards him.